molecula/documentation/reference/operations/enterprise/_posts/2022-04-01-monitoring.md

 #### Other Components

-To check the health of other Molecula components, use their Prometheus metrics endpoint.
+To check the health of other FeatureBase components, use their Prometheus metrics endpoint.

 ## Scaling